uoftgasa/uoftgasa.github.io/markdown/index.md

 **[TorontoRentals](https://www.torontorentals.com/toronto)**

 This Toronto specific site behaves much like PadMapper, but with slightly more specific filters.
-In addition, the background map for the search includes the major transit lines downtown.
+In addition, the background map for the search includes the major transit lines, helping you plan your commute from a potential rental unit.

 **[UofT Off Campus Housing](https://offcampushousing.utoronto.ca)**